You are here

 If you're looking for ways to create a safety and health program in your workplace, or to update an existing program, CPWR has a variety of useful resources:

 - The Safety Climate Assessment Tool (S-CAT) website and free online assessment tool gives companies and workers the opportunity to learn more about the 8 leading indicators of jobsite safety climate, take the S-CAT, and get a tailored report about their own jobsite safety climate maturity based on their answers.
+Learn more about the S-CAT and additional Safety Climate resources on the Tools to Improve Safety Climate On-Demand Webinar.

 - CPWR's Worksheets and a Rating Tool to Help You Strengthen Jobsite Safety Climate is a workbook developed based on recommendations and input from stakeholders.
 These practical tools can be used by contractors to improve safety climate on their jobsites.